richard-weinhold/pomato/docs/installation.rst

 repositories and are pulled installed when installing POMATO.
 The advantage is that each repository contains solely code of either julia or python and can be tested individually and functionality can be ensured.
 The main python repository actually performs an integration test that pulls and uses the julia components.
 The disadvantage is that it might be difficult to bring everything together.

-But that is probably always the case.
+However, this can be dealt with by careful instruction, which is the purpose of this page.

 Installing POMATO
 -------------------------------------